 While armpit and chest aches can have other sources, as can excessive sweating, the symptoms of anxiety may be playing a role.
 It is important to find out how much of a role they may be playing in your underarm pain and unexplained perspiration, and what you can do to relieve these symptoms.
 You can do this by eliminating any other possible causes and by addressing your anxiety directly.

 Anxiety can affect every part of your body, and that includes your underarms.
-Take my free 7 minute anxiety symptoms test to get started learning how to stop this anxiety from continuing to affect you.
+If anxiety is causing you to sweat, hurt, and more, take our free 7 minute anxiety test to score your anxiety, compare it to others, and learn how to treat it.

 How Anxiety Can Cause Underarm Pain

 Every part of your body is affected by anxiety.
 But of course, your underarm pain isn't the only issue that occurs when you're anxious.
 Find out more about what your symptoms mean and how to cure them with my free 7 minute anxiety test.

 You may be wondering, what do my armpits have to do with how anxious I get?
 The fact is, there are many different issues that can lead to underarm pain – some of which are directly caused by anxiety, some of which are caused by other symptoms of anxiety that seem to have an effect on the armpits.